Nikol Duman: Early life

-Nikoghayos Ter-Hovhannisyan was born to an Armenian family in the Ghshlagh village of Nagorno-Karabakh.
+Nikoghayos Ter-Hovhannisyan was born to an Armenian family in the village of Kyshlak (today Gyshlag or Tsaghkashat) in the region of Nagorno-Karabakh, then a part of the Russian Empire.
 His father was a priest.
 In 1887, he graduated from the Shushi diocesan school.
 He then taught in Armenian schools in the North Caucasus until 1891, when he moved to Tabriz, where he was a teacher and also the treasurer of the circle of local Armenian national figures.

-Beginning in 1893, he taught at the school in the village of Galasar, Salmas (modern Iran, near the border with Turkey), where he took an active part in the Armenian national and political life as a member of the Union of Armenian revolutionaries (later the Armenian Revolutionary Federation).
-Nikol was one of the three members of the committee ARF in Tabriz, along with Ovnanom Davtyan and Hovsep Arghutian.
+Beginning in 1893, he taught at the school in the village of Galasar, Salmas, where he took an active part in Armenian national and political life as a member of the Armenian Revolutionary Federation (ARF).
+Nikol was one of the three members of the ARF committee in Tabriz, along with Hovnan Davtyan and Hovsep Arghutian.

-Active armed movement
+Revolutionary activity

-After the Hamidian massacres of Armenians from 1894 to 1896, Nikol entirely devoted himself to the Armenian national liberation movement and organization of self-defense.
+After the Hamidian massacres of Armenians in the Ottoman Empire from 1894 to 1896, Nikol entirely devoted himself to the Armenian national liberation movement and organization of self-defense.

-In 1895, he moved to Van with a group of 10 people.
+In 1895, he moved to Van with a group of 50 people.
 His house was besieged by the Kurdish Hamidiye cavalry.
-Although the Kurds had set fire to his house, Nikol managed to escape under the cover of smoke and went to the nearby mountains, where he and his men firing back and killed two Hamidiye.
+Although the Kurds had set fire to his house, Nikol managed to escape under the cover of smoke and went to the nearby mountains, where he and his men firing back and killed two Hamidiye members.
 Admiring his courage, the Kurds nicknamed him "Duman" ("Storm").

 He was arrested in Van, but soon released.

 Duman was the initiator of the 1897 Khanasor Expedition, an attack on the Kurdish Mazrik tribe and its commander Sharaf Beg for their role in the Hamidian massacres and ambush at Van, and took part in the campaign as a squad leader.
 The attack began on 25 July 1897 and ended on 27 July 1897.
 All of the men in the tribe were killed and only the women and children were spared, a mercy the Turks and Kurds never gave the Armenians.
 Sharaf Beg managed to escape.

 Afterward, Duman moved back to the Russian Empire, in Tiflis.
 During the 1904 Sasun uprising, he is tried to get his men to Sason, but was unable to.

 At the beginning of the Armenian-Tatar massacres in February 1905, he was hastily called by telegram to Baku, where he organized a self-defense and, on 7 February, had successfully arrived to fight against Tatars.
 Duman was then appointed head of the self-defense of Erivan region.
 He was an advocate of the liberation of Western Armenia and proposed a general uprising.
-He took part in the Dashnak party congresses, and in 1910, was present at the Second Copenhagen International Congress.
+He took part in the ARF party congresses, and in 1910, was present at the Second Copenhagen International Congress.

 Following the Young Turk Revolution of 1908, he led operations in Van, Erzurum and Trabzon.
-He also took part in the Persian Constitutional Revolution, leading the Dashnak party during the defense of Tabriz.
+He also took part in the Persian Constitutional Revolution, leading the ARF forces during the defense of Tabriz.